The influence of finite size particles on fluid velocity and transport though porous media: Results

 \subsection{Velocity field}

-To analyze the temporal variability of the velocity field $\u$, we consider the mean $u^k = \lVert\u^k\rVert$ and plot it against the rescaled time $t/t^*$.
+To analyze the temporal variability of the velocity field $\u$, we consider the spatial mean of $u^k = \lVert\u^k\rVert$ and plot it against the rescaled time $t/t^*$.
 The PDFs are constructed by considering a fixed bin range $[b_l, b_r]$ for all $\Omega_i$, where $b_r = \max_i u_{S,i}$ and $b_l = b_r/10^4$.
 The bins are logarithmically distributed in $[b_l, b_r]$.
-The mean and variance of the PDFs are shown in Figure~\ref{fig4}.
-These results suggest that the mean velocity only oscillates around a constant value.
-However, the variance strongly depends on the confinement and increases significantly for increasing confinement $a / \langle \lambda \rangle$.
+The mean $\textrm{E}[u^k]$ and variance $\textrm{Var}[u^k]$ of the PDFs are shown in Figure~\ref{fig4}.
+These results suggest that the mean velocity oscillates mainly around a constant value.
+However, the variance strongly depends on the confinement and increases significantly with increasing confinement $a / \langle \lambda \rangle$.

 To confirm this we consider the time-average velocity field $\bar{\u}$ and its variance $\sigma_{\u}$, as

 Figure~\ref{fig5} shows both quantities as functions of the confinement $a/ \langle \lambda \rangle$ for different subdomains $\Omega_i$.
 The space-time averaged velocities are constant with respect to the confinement, but the velocity field changes over time and these changes increase with confinement.
 While the actual values depend on the considered subdomain $\Omega_i$ and with it the actual pore structure, the qualitative behavior remains the same for all $\Omega_i$.